Enroll NOW for the Fall 2023 Semester

-How Does Our Open Admissions Process Work?
+Our Open Admissions Process

 Once you complete the assessment (and we receive your results), our admissions staff uses your score alongside your high school transcripts to decide which course level will be right for you.
 Our levels include developmental, transitional, and college.
 If you score in the developmental or transitional course levels, you will be placed in a remedial set of courses to gain the core skills taught in those classes.

-What Else Do You Need to Apply?
+What You Need to Apply

-We look forward to seeing your applications come through to us at Lackawanna College!
+We look forward to seeing your application!